ess-dmsc/pv-simulator/README.md

 This project is designed to simulate and monitor Process Variables (PVs) within an EPICS environment using Python and the P4P library.
 It provides a framework for configuring and simulating PVs.
 The system is configurable through JSON files, allowing for customization of device behaviors and some PVA server settings.

+## WARNING

+### Do not use this if the real PVs are in use.
+It might cause confusion and/or damage to the system!

 ## Features

 - **PV Simulation:** Dynamically simulate PV behaviors based on configurable JSON templates.